niangaotuantuan/niangaotuantuan.github.io/_posts/2013/2013-09-27-from-word-embedding-to-language-model_1.md

 ## Neural Network Language Model

 Training the word embedding and the neural network at the same time, there are two types of system: Neural network language model and the others.
-The former type consists of (1)input: context; (2)output: distribution of next word, |V| nodes.
+The former type consists of (1)input: context; (2)output: distribution of next word, $$\vert V\vert$$ nodes.
 And the latter type (1)input: entire sequence; (2)output: score, 1 node.

 ### Probabilistic Neural Language Model